Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 Tutorial 1 Tutorial 2 Tutorial 3 (Pandas import)

-A layer above the class NeoAccess (or, in principle, another library providing a compatible interface)
+A layer above the class GraphAccess (or, in principle, another library providing a compatible interface),

 to provide an optional schema to the underlying database.